-If you're going to travel around the world, not surprisingly a round-the-world ticket can be a sound investment -- not always though.
-Look at your route planning, see what works with low-cost carriers, though be wary of their neverending surcharges.
-Saving $10 by spending 14 hours waiting for your next flight isn't always the most intelligent way to save money.
+If you’re going to travel around the world, not surprisingly a round-the-world ticket can be a sound investment—not always though.
+Look at your route planning, see what works with low-cost carriers, but be wary of their never-ending surcharges.
+Saving $10 by spending 14 hours waiting for your next flight isn’t always the most intelligent way to save money.
 Consider getting a RTW ticket that takes you to a hub (say Kuala Lumpur, Bangkok or Singapore) and then do all your regional flights with an LCC like AirAsia, Jetstar or Tiger.
-When flying domestically in Indonesia we would only fly Garuda or AirAsia.
-When researching your RTW, call Stuart at RTW Flights -- he knows his stuff.
+When researching your RTW, call Stuart at RTW Flights—he knows his stuff.
 Really.

 Highlight: All this planning is loads of fun.
 Finding out that saving yourself $300 on flights just got you an extra 10 days in Thailand.